-3. Dismounting in the obstacles

-3.1.
-Each time either or both Grooms put both feet on the ground in an obstacle, the Athlete will incur five penalties.

-- 3.2.
-Once Grooms have dismounted they are not required to get back onto the carriage and need not follow the Athlete through any of the Compulsory Gates in the rest of the obstacle.
-Grooms do not have to be on the Carriage when it leaves the obstacle.
-They must get back on the carriage immediately (between the finish line of each obstacle and the 30 meter sign) outside of the obstacle.
+- 3. Dismounting in the Obstacles - 3.1.
+Each time either or both Grooms put both feet on the ground in an Obstacle, the Athlete will incur five penalties. - 3.2.
+Once Grooms have dismounted they are not required to get back onto the carriage and need not follow the Athlete through any of the Compulsory Gates in the rest of the Obstacle.
+Grooms do not have to be on the Carriage when it leaves the Obstacle.
+They must get back on the carriage immediately (between the finish line of each Obstacle and the 30 meter sign) outside of the Obstacle.
 Failure to do so will incur five penalties per incident. - 3.3.
-Each time an Athlete Dismounts in an obstacle the Athlete will incur 20 penalties.
-The Athlete must be on the Carriage when it leaves the obstacle. - 3.4.
-In all incidents (for example trace or reins or lead bar over a part of the obstacle, etc) the grooms must dismount and solve the problem (no climbing over Horses or pole).
+Each time an Athlete Dismounts in an Obstacle the Athlete will incur 20 penalties.
+The Athlete must be on the Carriage when it leaves the Obstacle. - 3.4.
+In all incidents (for example trace or reins or lead bar over a part of the Obstacle, etc) the Grooms must dismount and solve the problem (no climbing over Horses or pole).
 Failure to comply will incur 20 penalties. - 3.5.
-An Athlete or Groom may only put one foot on any part of an obstacle without incurring penalties.
+An Athlete or Groom may only put one foot on any part of an Obstacle without incurring penalties.
 Contravention of this Article will result in five penalties. - 3.6.
-A Groom may assist the Athlete by leading a Horse through the obstacle by the bridle end of the reins.
+A Groom may assist the Athlete by leading a Horse through the Obstacle by the bridle end of the reins.
 The Athlete will incur 25 penalties in total.
 See Article 969 and 945.3. - 3.7.
-Groom(s) must be on the carriage when the Athlete enters each obstacle on the Marathon.
-Failure incurs 5 penalties.
+Groom(s) must be on the carriage when the Athlete enters each Obstacle on the Marathon.
+Failure incurs 5 penalties. - 4.
+Disconnecting - 4.1.
+Deliberately disconnecting one or more Horses and leading them through any part of the Obstacle will be penalized by Elimination. - 5.
+Elimination in an Obstacle - 5.1.
+The decision whether an Athlete is Eliminated in an Obstacle rests entirely with the Ground Jury. - 6.
+Welfare of the Horse - 6.1.
+It is the responsibility of the Athlete to stop immediately and put a Groom or Grooms down whenever a Horse has its leg over a pole, shaft, when a wheeler has a leg over the lead bar or the leader's trace, or when a Horse is down and remains down.
+Also, the Athlete must stop when instructed to make necessary repairs by a member of the Ground Jury or Obstacle observer.
+However a trace down or a pole strap disconnected needs no repair inside an Obstacle.
+The time will continue to run. - 6.2.
+Failure to stop and put the Groom down to correct the situation before leaving the Obstacle will incur Elimination. - 6.3.
+It is the responsibility of the Athlete to stop immediately and put a Groom or Grooms down whenever a Horse has a leg over a Trace.
+Also, the Athlete must stop when instructed to correct the situation by a member of the Ground Jury or Obstacle observer.
+Failure to stop and put the Groom down to correct the situation before leaving the Obstacle will incur 30 penalties.
+The time will continue to run.